Pavani-Vithala/wordguess-game/README.md

 8. Letters Already Guessed: (Letters the user has guessed, displayed like `L Z Y H`).

 9. After the user wins/loses the game should automatically choose another word and make the user play it.
-The app can eb accessed from the link
+The app can eb accessed from the link https://pavani-vithala.github.io/wordguess-game/.

+The app is maintained by Pavani Vithala who can be reached on pavani.vithala18@gmail.com